 A variety of studies document a 30-year decline between the 1960s and 1990s in the academic abilities of entering public school teachers, which corresponded to diminished respect for teachers and for public schooling.
 This paper provides robust evidence of a reversal of these trends across NYS, an important state in which to examine these trends given its roughly 700 districts and its racial, economic, and geographic diversity.
 Our findings are consistent with the more limited national evidence provided by Goldhaber and Walch (2013), and thus lend support to the generalizability of our findings.
 Since about 1999 the academic ability of teachers has improved and in many cases improved dramatically.
 Our evidence suggests gains in the academic ability of individuals certified to teach (+9 percent of a standard deviation) but especially strong gains among entering teachers (+27 percent of a standard deviation).
-These gains have occurred across the entire state and particularly in high poverty schools narrowed substantially.
+These gains have occurred across the entire state and particularly in high poverty schools such that differences in the academic abilities of teachers hired at low and high poverty schools narrowed substantially.
 Entering teachers in NYS also have been increasingly drawn from more competitive undergraduate institutions, another measure of academic ability.
 Teaching is attracting more able applicants, and public schools are hiring among the most academically able of these applicants.